DONATE

 Fossil fuels

-The primary cause of our climate system spiralling out of control is fossil fuels, which release significant quantities of carbon dioxide (CO2) and methane (CH4) throughout their lifecycles, from extraction at coal mines and oil and gas wells through to combustion in our homes, industries and vehicles.
+Fossil fuels are the primary cause of our climate system spiralling out of control, releasing significant quantities of carbon dioxide (CO2) and methane (CH4) throughout their lifecycle, from extraction at coal mines and oil and gas wells to combustion in our homes, industries and vehicles.

 The problem

-Despite this, it wasn’t until CoP28 in 2023 that the UNFCCC finally called on Parties to contribute to “Transitioning away from fossil fuels in energy systems, in a just, orderly and equitable manner, accelerating action in this critical decade, so as to achieve net zero by 2050 in keeping with the science.”
-Governments around the world are planning to produce more than twice the amount of fossil fuels in 2030 than would be consistent with limiting warming to 1.5°C – and almost three times in 2040.
+Despite this, it was not until COP28 in 2023 that Parties to the UNFCCC finally called for “transitioning away from fossil fuels in energy systems, in a just, orderly and equitable manner, accelerating action in this critical decade, so as to achieve net zero by 2050 in keeping with the science.”
+Yet governments around the world are planning to produce more than twice the amount of fossil fuels in 2030 than would be consistent with limiting warming to 1.5°C – and almost three times in 2040.

-To safeguard our climate system, the countries of the world must come together to end the expansion of new fossil fuel production and to phase out existing fossil fuel production, coupled with a rapid rollout of renewable energy.
+To safeguard our climate system, the countries of the world must come together to end the expansion of new fossil fuel production and phase out existing fossil fuel production and use, — coupled with a rapid rollout of renewable energy.

 • 75 %